Lemon meringue trifle

 - MERINGUE TRIFLE: Whisk egg whites, sugar, water, corn syrup, cream of tartar and salt in a large metal bowl set over a large pot with 1 in. of simmering water over medium until sugar dissolves, about 3 min.
 Beat with an electric mixer on medium-high, until stiff peaks form when beaters are lifted, 7 to 9 min.
 Remove from heat.
 Beat in vanilla.

-- COMBINE limoncello and lemon juice in a small bowl.
+- COMBINE lemon juice and limoncello (or alcohol-free version, below) in a small bowl.
 Quickly dunk half of the ladyfingers, 1 at a time, in limoncello mixture, then place in bottom of a 3-qt trifle bowl.
 Layer with half of the lemon curd, then half of the meringue.
 Repeat.
 Refrigerate, covered, 8 hours or up to 24 hours.

 - TO serve, toast the top of the meringue with a kitchen torch, if desired.
 Garnish with candied lemon peel, if desired.